dialex/start-testing/docs/tools/mnemonics.md

   - Reporting: display and share the test results (e.g. logs, reports, notifications)
   - Execution: decide where and how the tests will run (e.g. local, CI, staging, production)
   - Deterministic: strive to have coherent and reliable test results (e.g. reduce flakyness)
+- When prioritising regression checks: **`RCRCRC`** by [Karen Johnson](https://testandcode.com/38)
+  - Recent: new feature or areas of code
+  - Core: essential features
+  - Risk: important features but used less frequently
+  - Configuration: code dependent on environment settings
+  - Repaired: tests that reproduce bugs or features recently fixed
+  - Chronic: features that frequently break
 - When assessing the quality of an automated checks: **`PARMesan`** by [Matt Barbour](https://testguild.com/avoid-zombie-test-automation-essential-survival-guide/)
   - Performant: test runs as fast as possible (e.g. explicit waits, parallelism)
   - Accurate: test failure precisely identifies root cause (e.g. false positives)